Coupled Recurrent Models for Polyphonic Music Composition: Piano Music

 \section{Piano Music}

-For piano music, we need to draw a distinction between an instrument and a part.
+For some piano music, it is necessary to draw a distinction between an instrument and a part.
 Consider the piano score given in Figure \ref{moonlight}.
-This single piano part is more comparable to a complete score than the individual parts of, for example, a string quartet (compare the piano score in Figure \ref{moonlight} to the quartet score in Figure \ref{dataformat}).
+This single piano part is more comparable to a complete score than the individual parts of, for example, a string quartet (compare the piano score in Figure \ref{moonlight} to the quartet score in Figure 1 in the main text).
 Indeed, an educated musician would read this score in four distinct parts: a high sequence of quarter and eighth notes, two middle sequences of sixteenth notes, and a low sequence of quarter notes.
 In measure 12, the lowest two parts combine into a single bass line of sixteenth notes.

 These part divisions are indicated in score through a combination of beams, slurs, and other visual queues.
 We do not model these visual indicators; instead we rely on part annotations provided by the KernScores dataset.
 The provision of these annotations is a strong point in favor of the KernScores dataset's Humdrum format; although in principle formats like MIDI can encode this information, in practice they typically collect all notes for a single instrument into a single track, or possibly two tracks (for the treble and bass staves, as seen in the figure) in the case of piano music.